A Scanner Darkly (2006)

 “What does a scanner see?” he asks.
 “Does a scanner see into me — into us — clearly or darkly?
 I hope it [sees clearly] … because I can’t any longer these days see into myself.”
 And he concludes, “If the scanner sees only darkly, the way I myself do, then we are cursed … and we’ll wind up dead this way, knowing very little and getting that little fragment wrong too.”

-These lines contain a revealing reference to 1 Corinthians 13:12: We currently see “through a glass darkly,” but someday we will see God face to face, and all will become clear.
-Today, if we lean on our own faulty understanding, we’re hopeless.
-We must place our faith in a God of grace, who sees all things clearly, who loves even drug addicts unconditionally, who offers forgiveness for mistakes and comfort for our fears, and who promises to raise us up out of our ruined state.
+These lines contain a deliberate and revealing reference to 1 Corinthians 13:12: We currently see “through a glass darkly,” and our own faulty understanding fails us.
+Our hopes lie not in our capacity to solve these mysteries, thank God, but in the grace of the Maker who sees all things clearly, who loves even drug addicts unconditionally, and who promises to raise us up out of our ruined state.